cosmos/developer-portal/ida-customizations/ida-course/exercise-week2.md

 ---
 title: "Coding Exercise 1"
 order:
-description: Introducing the Final Exam
+description: Introducing the coding part of the Final Exam
 tags:
   - cosmos-sdk
 ---